Diamond tester trouble shooting

 Diamonds have very high thermal conductivity, they 'draw' heat, they are used extensively in the electronics industry to 'remove' (conduct) heat (they use diamond-coated components not gemstones), it is the high rate at which diamonds conduct heat that makes them react on a diamond tester and which makes them feel 'cold-to-the-touch'.

 If a stone is really cold, it will feel cold-to-the-touch even if it's not diamond, and will register as DIAMOND on a diamond tester.
 This is a problem if a customer brings you a stone that has been outside on a very cold day, or if you are buying at outdoor fairs and markets in the winter.
-The DT5 has been designed by us to work in the cold so, unlike other testers, is fine even at three or four degrees, but with other models of tester you must take the stones into the warm then wait a few minutes for them to reach room temperature.
+Take the stones into the warm then wait a few minutes for them to reach room temperature.

 Large stones tend to stay cold and take a long time to warm up, small stones warm up quickly.